ehrhardtkm/pyHRMC/README.md

 About
 ---
-pyHRMc is designed for HRMC simulations using experimental electron pair distribution functions as a primary constraint.
+pyHRMC is designed for HRMC simulations using experimental electron pair distribution functions as a primary constraint.
 This packagerelies heavily and uses code from [pymatgen](https://pymatgen.org/), which is released under the MIT license.

 Full documentation can be found at https://ehrhardtkm.github.io/pyHRMC/